Shishir456927/Sentiment-Analysis/README.md

 # Sentiment-Analysis

-!
-Project to correlate sentiment analysis of reddit data and stock prices of Pfizer
+<p style="color:violet">Project to correlate sentiment analysis of reddit data and stock prices of Pfizer</p>